rashed2940/gapminder/README.md

 </p>

 ## Simulation:
-In this simulation we visualized how multiple labels make sense and able to tell a story.
+In this simulation, we visualized how an interactive chart is able to tell a story.
-Below simulation, each country are independently presented with its unique color.
+Below simulation, each country is independently represented by its unique color.

 <p align="center">
   <img src="data/output.gif"   title = "Output Details">
 </p>

-Below simulation, each country are presented with its own continents unique colors.
+In this simulation, each country are represented with its continent defined unique colors.

 <p align="center">
   <img src="data/test1.gif"   title = "Output Details">
 </p>